rgdd/ctor/proposals/relay/zero-bounce.md

-# Single-bounce relay design
+# Zero-bounce relay design
-This document describes the single-bounce relay design proposal.
-The proposal is called "single-bounce" because only a single SFO is bounced from a relay at a time, instead of a buffer of SFOs as in some other possible designs.
+This document describes the zero-bounce relay design proposal.
+The proposal is called "zero-bounce" because no SFOs are bounced to other CTRs at all, only sent directly to one or more auditors.

+This design is fragile, notably, if identified by the attacker, DoS/isolating/crashing the CTR is enough to get rid of a problematic SFO.

-We denote relays that can be used for CT-related tasks (as per our proposal) as CTRs.
-Tor Browser sends SFOs with some probability to a random CTR, closing its connection and circuit ASAP.
-The consensus contains a STH to be used for auditing.
-Relays can operate with a consensus that is as most `C` seconds old.
+For this design, CTRs can operate with a consensus that is as most `C` seconds old.

 ## On new SFO
 When a new SFO is sent over a circuit to the CTR's API: